ttotenberg-ld/ld-guarded-release-runner/README.md

 - npm or yarn
 - LaunchDarkly account with:
   - Server-side SDK Key
-  - API Key with read permissions to flags
+  - API Key with write permissions to flags and metrics
-  - A project with a flag set up for Release Guardian
+  - A project where you want to set up guarded releases

 ## Getting Started